Computability and Complexity of Categorical Structures

 There are a few remarks that need to be stated about Sammy: \begin{itemize} \item Numbers, strings, trees, graphs, arrays, and other typical data types are not mentioned in our programming language.
 The only types that Sammy deals with are categories, functors, and natural transformations.
 This was done on purpose.
 We want to emphasize that the usual data types can be derived from the categorical structures.
 Categories and algorithms are more ``primitive'' than numbers, strings, etc.

-\item This is not the first time a programing language has been formulated to describe categorical structures.
+\item This is not the first time a programming language has been formulated to describe categorical structures.
 An important work in this area is {\it Computational Category Theory} by Rydeheard and Burstall \cite{RandB}.
 Another work found in the literature is Tatsuya Hagino's thesis \cite{Hagino}.
 These languages are, however, different than Sammy.
 These programming languages were intended to be implemented and to get computers to actually calculate with categories.
 In contrast, Sammy is used to describe structures.
-As we shall see, Sammy cannot be implemented
+As we shall see, Sammy cannot be implemented.

-\item Sammy might not the best or smallest programing language that can describe categories.
+\item Sammy might not the best or smallest programming language that can describe categories.
 We could have used fewer operation.
 For example, $\verb"Target"_1$ could have been derived using $\verb"Source"_1$ and $\verb"Op"_1$.
-Similarly, one can derive Kan liftings using Kan extensions (limits and colimits).
 Since categories and functors are special types of natural transformations, we could have formulated most of our programming language with the single type of natural transformations.
 This, however, would have made Sammy programs unreadable.
-Our goal is neither succinctness, cleverness, nor swiftness.
+Our goal is neither succinctness nor cleverness.
 Rather, our goal is clarity.

 \item Sammy can never be totally implemented.
 While one can write compilers for such a language, the compilers will not always work.
 This can be seen when we prove later that Sammy can construct a functor that essentially solves the halting problem.
 Turing taught us that no computer can solve the halting problem.
 We can conclude from this that while Sammy can be partially implemented, we will never get any computer to run every Sammy program.
 (This is in line with similar statements about infinite-time Turing machines and other super-computable models of computation.)